dmonllao/vim-IDE/README.md

 (Optional) For easy copy & paste to the system clipboard, Vim should be compiled with **clipboard** support (also included in vim-gtk package).

+(Optional) You can use https://github.com/universal-ctags/ctags alternatively for better support.

 Install
 =======